MileHacker Logo

 Driving & Parking in Tirana

 • Drivers operate on the right side of the road.
-Everyone must wear a seatbelt.
+Seatbelts are mandatory for all occupants.

-• Speed limits are generally THE speed limit is 50 km/h in built-up areas, 90 km/h on open roads, and 110 kilometers per hour on highways.
+• Speed limits are generally 50 km/h in urban areas, 90 km/h on open roads, and 110 kilometers per hour on highways.
 Albania has a low alcohol limit.

 • Finding parking in central Tirana is difficult.
 Paid street parking zones and parking garages are available but may fill up quickly.